 Please contact Greenbrier H.S. principal Steve Landers and Superintedent Scott Spainhour through one of the channels below and give them the following message (personalized to your liking):

 I cannot believe you paddled three students for peacefully exercising their First Amendments right to advocate for safe schools.
 These children walked out of your school to practice nonviolence for 17 minutes and you responded by hitting them.
 Is that the best that Greenbrier High School has to offer its young people?
 I sincerely hope not.
 You should be celebrating these children, not beating them with wood.
 They are your future leaders.
 It staggers me that you would treat them in this type of barbaric manner.
 What a lack of generosity and imagination you have.
 Any school leader worth his/her salt would have stood up and called off this grotesque punishment immediately.
 You owe these young people a formal apology.

 Phone: (501) 679-4808

-Once you have contacted Prinicipal Landers and/or Superintendent Spainhour, click the orange banner above to report taking action!
+Once you have contacted Prinicipal Landers and/or Superintendent Spainhour, click the orange banner below to report taking action!